Strolling Through History: Tabor City, NC v2.0

 Tabor City, population estimate 2,600, is located on the North Carolina / South Carolina border at 34°8′55″N 78°52′19″W (34.148621, -78.872073).
 Tabor City was named after Mount Tabor Baptist Church (now Tabor City Baptist Church).
 Mount Tabor Baptist Church was named after the biblical reference to Mount Tabor.
 Originally named Mount Tabor, the town adopted its current name after postal authorities confused it with Tarboro, NC.
 Business activity started in Tabor City in the mid-1850s with a saw mill, turpentine still, grocery store and dry goods store.
 Incorporated in 1905, Tabor City has been known as the "Yam Capital of the World" since the 1930's.
 The first tobacco warehouse in Tabor City was built in 1909.
 A crate factory was built in 1910 and the Tabor City & Waccamaw Lumber Companies began in the 1940s.
 The town also contains Lake Tabor, a 149 acre recreational lake.
 Tabor City is home to South Columbus High School Stallions, the last of the three county high schools (opened in 1993).

-A new state prison, the Tabor Correctional Institution, opened in 2007, can house 1,500 inmates.
-In June, 2013 a new facitiy will be added to house an additional 252 inmates -- and will create approximately 70 new jobs to the area.
+A new state prison, the Tabor Correctional Institution, opened in 2007, housing 1,500+ inmates.
 TCI is located two miles (3 km) northwest from the center of Tabor City.

 On the fourth Saturday of every October, the North Carolina Yam Festival is held in Tabor City; celebrating the beloved sweet potato.
 Since 1948, crafts, train rides, arts and assorted vendors have been a part of the annual festival.
-A local Christian music festival, Youthfest, is also held the same weekend as the Yam Festival.
-Youthfest has brought major recording artists such as New Song, Big Daddy Weave, Kutless and Dara McLean to this small town in rural North Carolina.
+A local Christian music festival, Youthfest, has also been held the same weekend as the Yam Festival.
+In past years, Youthfest brought major recording artists such as New Song, Big Daddy Weave, Kutless and Dara McLean to this small town in rural North Carolina.

 A large part of Tabor City's fame is associated with The Tabor City Tribune newspaper, which was established by W. Horace Carter in 1946.
 The Tribune was awarded the 1952 Pulitzer Prize for Public Service.
 The Pulitzer Prize citation stated that the newspaper was awarded the prize "for their successful campaign against the Ku Klux Klan, waged on their own doorstep at the risk of economic loss and personal danger, culminating in the conviction of over one hundred Klansmen and an end to terrorism in their communities."
 The Tabor City Tribune was the first weekly newspaper to be awarded a Pulitzer Prize.
 The name of the Tabor City Tribune was changed to the Tabor-Loris Tribune in 1996, as the communities of Tabor City, NC and Loris, SC spread closer to one another geographically.